No one really thinks about their tires until something happens—like getting a flat tire due to tire damage or hitting an object in the road.

-Roadside assistance plans will give you emergency assistance to get your vehicle to a repair shop but do not pay for the tire to be repaired or replaced.
-Tires can be covered by a manufacturer’s warranty or by purchasing tire road hazard protection.
-Coverage options, exclusions and policy limits will vary by protection plan.
-Here is a look at some of the most common types of tire coverage.
+Roadside assistance plans will provide emergency assistance to get your vehicle to a repair shop, but they don't pay for the tire to be repaired or replaced.
+Tires can be covered by a manufacturer’s warranty or by purchasing tire road-hazard protection.
+Coverage options, exclusions, and policy limits will vary by protection plan.

 Manufacturer’s Tire Warranty

 Common defects covered by the manufacturer’s warranty include sidewall cracking and block or tread loss.
-You should be aware that new tire manufacturer’s warranties do not cover punctures from external sources.
+Be aware that new-tire manufacturer’s warranties do not cover punctures from external sources.